shree214ram/DSA/Algorithms/DevideAndConqueror/PowerOfX/readme.md

 5. if n is odd
     pow(x,n) = x* pow(x,n/2)* pow(x,n/2)

 ### Solution4.
-O(nlogn) optimised version :-
+O(logn)/O(logn) optimised version :-

 we can store the pow(x,n/2) in a variable and we can reuse .
-Because its taking unnecessory time compaxity
+Because its taking unnecessory time compaxity .
+Its computing 2 times so we can compute 1 and reuse . so it will convert O(n) to O(logn)